A History of Wisconsin Immigrants

 Fast Facts

-- In 2014, immigrant families in Wisconsin had $6.6 billion in spending power and paid $822 million in state and local taxes (New American Economy).
+- Immigrant families in Wisconsin have $7.3 billion in spending power and paid $963 million in state and local taxes.
+(American Immigration Council)

-- Immigrant workers made up 5.9% of the Wisconsin labor force in 2015.
-Immigrants filled nearly a quarter of the positions in Wisconsin’s farming, fishing, and forestry industries (American Immigration Council).
+- Immigrant workers make up 6.1% of the Wisconsin labor force and filled nearly a quarter of the positions in Wisconsin’s services to buildings and dwellings and over 10% of jobs in dairy product manufacturing.
+(American Immigration Council)

 Books about Immigration